Skip to main content

 Recently Paracinema has been given the opportunity to expand; of course it’s not as simple as it sounds.
 Being a labour of love (read: usually in the red) their budget is quite tight.
 As such, Team Paracinema has proposed a bit of a fundraiser.
 Think of it as a donation, but instead of a tote bag you get a sweet Warriors t-shirt out of the deal.
 Times are tough so if you can’t afford the shirt, please, please, please just help spread the word by sharing this link everywhere you can and help Paracinema to acquire wider distribution.
 It is a great magazine that deserves to have a much bigger readership.

 For more information about the magazine, why not head over to their site and have a look around.
 You can also befriend them on Facebook and follow them on Twitter.
-For a little more insight you can check out an interview with the editor of Paracinema, Christine Makepeace, over at The Blood Sprayer and listen to a podcast with her at The Toxic Graveyard.
+For a little more insight you can check out my interview with editor and co-founder Christine Makepeace, and listen to her on The Toxic Graveyard podcast.

 Support independent publishing!